-Maus is one of the most famous of recent graphic novels.
+Maus is one of the world’s most famous of graphic novels and is at least partly responsible for the current popularity of the genre.
 Winner of the prestigious Pulitzer prize for literature, it’s the harrowing true story of a Jewish holocaust survivor, retold to his son decades later.

-Maus uses anthropomorphic characters, using different species of animal to represent the different characters’ race or nationality – Jews are mice, Germans are cats, Americans are dogs and the Polish are pigs.
+Maus uses anthropomorphic characters, using different species of animal to represent the different characters’ race or nationality: Jews are mice, Germans are cats, Americans are dogs and the Polish are pigs.
 This doesn’t always quite work, though Spiegleman is acutely aware of this as he struggles with whether or not to make his French wife, converted to Judaism before they got married, into a mouse or some other species.
-Please don’t instantly dismiss this as childish nonsense though – it owes more to Animal Farm than Mickey Mouse.

 It’s a sad tale, as although Vladek survives the Holocaust, the shadow of the great swathe of humanity that was butchered by the Nazi killing factories hangs over the entire book.
-It is also haunted by the ghosts of Vladek’s first wife Anja and their son Richieu; the former surviving Auchwitz but eventually committing suicide, the latter not making it out of Poland.
+It’s also haunted by the ghosts of Vladek’s first wife Anja and their son Richieu; the former surviving Auschwitz but eventually committing suicide, the latter not making it out of Poland.

-This book, originally a two volume work is now available in an excellent complete edition, which binds both chilling volumes into one and is an excellent way for new readers to get hold of this classic work of literature.
+This book, originally a two volume work, is now available in an excellent complete edition, which binds both chilling volumes into one and is an excellent way for readers to get consume of this classic work of graphic literature.
 Maus is a truly unique experience, unrepeatable in any other medium, and certain to go down in history as an extraordinary piece of work.